| description | Description of the 'load' command in HyperDbg. |

 The name of the module that you want to load.

-{% hint style="info" %} The debugger functions are implemented on top of 'vmm' module. {% endhint %}
+{% hint style="info" %} Most of the debugging functions are implemented on top of 'vmm' module.
+If you load any of the above modules (vmm, trace, etc.), the kd module will be loaded automatically. {% endhint %}

-vmm : this module contains commands related to the debugger and all hypervisor-related capabilities.
-Currently, vmm is the only module of HyperDbg.
+VMM: This module contains commands related to the debugger and all hypervisor-related capabilities.

 HyperDbg> load vmm

-To load the HyperDbg driver on the local machine, you need to use the following function in libhyperdbg
+To load the HyperDbg drivers on the local machine, you need to use the following function in libhyperdbg (depending on the module you want to load):

 INT